Using Power BI Reporting Builder can be challenging if you’re using it for the first time.

 Now, if the report's appearance is exactly as you wanted and looks ready to be exported, you can export it as a PDF, Excel, Word, or CSV file.

-So, now, you’ve learnt how to use Power BI Report Builder and can create reports on it effectively.
+And that’s it!
+Now you know how to use Power BI Report Builder and can create simple or complex reports effectively!

 Common Challenges And Troubleshooting